Tuesday, 14 March 2023

 The arrow is roughly where we were today

-Back out in to the channel to experience a stunning sunset (later)
+The ship sailed back into the channel to experience a stunning sunset (later)

 No comments: